riongull/notes/Dash-MN-setup.md

 ## 6. Prepare your remote VPS
 While we are waiting for the needed 6 confirmations of our 1000 DASH transaction, we can now prepare the remote server.
-1. Log into your VPS (that you created in Step 2 above)
+1. Log in to your VPS
-  * Depending on how you set up your VPS, log in using either your [password](githublink), or your [password-less SSH](githublink)
 ```sh
 Local$ ssh <normal-user≥@<ip.add.re.ss>
 ```
+  * If you did not set up SSH when you [secured up your VPS](https://github.com/riongull/notes/blob/master/VPS-setup.md#3-secure-the-vps-using) you will need to enter the password for \<normal-user>
   * You may also log in from your VPS cloud provider's console
 2. Download, unpack, copy, and permission the needed applications/files on your VPS
 ```sh